 - 3 peaches

-- ¼ cup oats gf if required
+- ¼ cup oats gluten free, if required

-- ⅛ cup quinoa (dry weight)
+- ⅛ cup quinoa dry weight

 - 1 tablespoon pumpkin seeds